roblanf/sarscov2phylo/README.md

 This repository provides a regularly-updated global phylogeny of SARS-CoV-2 data from GISAID, as well as reproducile methods with which to estimate it.

 We gratefully acknowledge the authors, originating and submitting laboratories of the sequences from GISAID’s EpiFlu™ Database on which this research is based.
-The list is detailed in [this tab-separated file](https://github.com/roblanf/sarscov2phylo/blob/master/gisaid_hcov-19_acknowledgement.tsv).
+The list is detailed in [this file](https://github.com/roblanf/sarscov2phylo/blob/master/acknowledgements/).

 # Key files